Pink Dot SG: Pink Dot SG 2020

 The 12th Pink Dot in 2020, supposed to be held on 27 June, was cancelled in view of the coronavirus pandemic, the first time it did so.
 In its place was a livestreaming session where people can tune in, with the theme Love Lives Here.
 Despite petitions by religious groups on Change.org calling for restrictions on this livestreaming event, Singapore's Ministry of Social and Family Development ruled that the event did not contravene any laws or regulations.

 Performances involved local artistes like Joanna Dong and Charlie Lim.
 Instead of the usual massive light display at the end, a digital map of Singapore was unveiled displaying pink lights across the island, all representing messages of support sent in by members of the public.

 Pink Dot SG 2021

 The 13th Pink Dot in 2021 was held on 12 June, again as a livestream due to ongoing COVID-19 restrictions.
 The event was hosted by Pam Oei and Harris Zaidi.
-Interviewees included pageant queen and LGBT activist Andrea Razali, and lawyer Remy Choo, one of the lawyers involved in the legal challenges to strike down Section 377A.
+Interviewees included pageant queen and LGBTQ activist Andrea Razali, and lawyer Remy Choo, one of the lawyers involved in the legal challenges to strike down Section 377A.
 Performers and artistes included Joshua Simon, Charlie Lim, and TheNeoKELELims (which consists of Neo Swee Lin and Lim Kay Siu).
 Like the previous year, members of the public could contribute with messages of support to a virtual light display that was unveiled at the end of the event.